 - Place Parmesan cheese into mixing bowl and grate 10 sec/speed 9.
 Transfer into a bowl and set aside.

 - Place water into mixing bowl and place Varoma into position.
 Place asparagus into Varoma dish, secure Varoma lid and steam 8-10 min/100°C/speed 2 or until just tender.
-Transfer into a seperate thermal serving bowl or other large bowl and cover to keep warm.
+Transfer into a separate thermal serving bowl or other large bowl and cover to keep warm.
 Clean and dry mixing bowl.

 - Place garlic into mixing bowl and chop 3 sec/speed 5.